3 Highly Recommended Pre-Race Meals for Swimmers

 - New foods.
 Race day is not the time to try new foods and experiment.
 Stick to what your system is used to and avoid nausea.

+In a previous article, we have also discussed which foods are best avoided are also several foods to avoid during your training season.
 Now that you have some ideas of pre-race meals for swimmers, and foods to watch out for, start planning your nutrition for a winning performance!